gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/does_and_frequency_changes.md

 # Dose and Frequency Changes

-## Dose Change Scenarios
+## Dose and Frequency Change Notes
 - Use when a new PA is submitted for a dose or frequency change when there is an approved PA on file for the requested medication
-- Techs can approve dose change except for Auto Med review drugs
+- Techs can approve all dose / frequency changes **including** Auto Med Review drugs
+  - Pay attention to any Quantity Limits exceeded by the change

-- Review the steps for the two scenarios below
+## Review the steps for the two scenarios below:

 ### Different Strength Requested
 Example: 10MG changed to 20MG